Hungary’s Nav Publishes New Rtir Developments for 2020/2021

 The RTIR system compels taxpayers residing in Hungary to send certain invoicing information to the NAV Online Számla platform electronically and instantly, without human intervention, in line with the technical requirements laid down by the law.

 These changes to RTIR regulations come on top of the updates announced last October.

 Main RTIR developments for 2020/2021

-- Starting 1 April 2020 all resident taxpayers must use XML version 2.0 in their online invoicing reports.
+- All resident taxpayers must use XML version 2.0 in their online invoicing reports.

-- As of 1 July, affected businesses must declare all their invoices to NAV, thus eliminating the current limit for invoices of over HUF 100,000 in VAT.
+- Affected businesses must declare all their invoices to NAV, thus eliminating the current limit for invoices of over HUF 100,000 in VAT.

 Starting January 2021